Wondering how to become an editor?

 What Makes a Good Editor: Do You Have What It Takes?

-If you’re good at spotting misspelled words, incorrect punctuation and grammar gaffes, you may have what it takes to be an editor.
+If you’re good at spotting misspelled words, incorrect punctuation, and grammar gaffes in written content, an editing job might be your calling.

-But what distinguishes professional editors from the otherwise red-pen-obsessed?
+But what distinguishes professional editors from an otherwise red-pen-obsessed freelance writer?
 Accomplished editors leverage a fusion of the following specialized skills that yield polished, professional reading material:

 Excellent Writing Skills